-There was also a consensus that the information framework should recognize that demand reduction should be viewed as a continuum.
-With regard to core indicators, it is sometimes not easy to determine when prevention ends and treatment begins.
+There was also a consensus among Working Group participants that the information framework should recognize that demand reduction should be viewed as a continuum.
+With regard to core indicators, it is sometimes difficult to determine when prevention ends and treatment begins.
 Addressing prevention, treatment, consequences, system infrastructure or capacity indicators and other outcomes measures associated with an individual's reintegration into society as being mutually exclusive, was counterproductive.
-Figure 2 depicts the demand reduction continuum that underlines all CICAD Demand Reduction initiatives and that contributed to a common understanding of the Working Group's assignment over the two-day meeting.
+Figure 2 depicts a demand reduction continuum that underlines all CICAD Demand Reduction initiatives and contributed to a common understanding of the Working Group's assignment and therefore, this document.